-Business is difficult for a people trained to depend and think inside of the employee model.
-Some of us have ten times the skills of Indians and Europeans (whites) yet we continue to work for them.
+Business is difficult for people trained to depend and think inside of the employee model.
+Business is extremely difficult for those who are myopic and just need fast cash in their hands without the zeal to acquire skills and information.1)For example, give this article or any book on business to someone to read and they probably would not, they would rather plunge head first without a clue into a project that fails 4 months later when they lose interest.
+There is zero investment beyond how little can I do to get cash quick.
+So when you see most Black business they are those that require no skills, resale for example Some of us have ten times the skills of Indians and Europeans (whites) yet we continue to work for them.
 It is a mindset, a conditioning to fear business ownership and stay forever in the safe environment of working for someone.
 There is a disconnected generation since Garvey and the Nation of Islam, which has played completely into the hands of their own oppression by ignoring economics.

 Many bemoan the terrible economic plight of Africans globally; the failure to own the products and services central to our lives.
 Yet when the issue of support comes up there is a cataclysmic

 disconnected state of the exclusive relationship between that attitude of no interest-no support and the global economic state of poor ownership.
 There is also the prevailing myth that poverty is piety in revolution has led to a revolution lost to its own liberation mechanism, impractical and destined to fail.
-Revolution is a privilege for the well fed, who can focus their concerns beyond a hand-to-mouth existence, which can resist trinkets, and stay true to the mission beyond temptation.
-Many bemoan the terrible economic plight of Africans globally; the failure to own the products and services central to our lives.
+Revolution is a privilege for the well-fed, who can focus their concerns beyond a hand-to-mouth existence, which can resist trinkets, and stay true to the mission beyond temptation.

 Financial success means having the disposable income to commit to great public projects, which embed and enshrine liberation values.
 How then is the myth of a pauper revolutionary a legitimate image of revolution?
 Can it ever be a more authentic experience of struggle, when it fails to grasp the objectives of struggle—end of poverty (cultural, spiritually, and material)?
 Is it revolution when it tightens the shackles of slavery?
 (Shahadah)